aksugat/ComfyUI-INT8-Fast-ROCM/README.md

 | MXFP8 --fast + Compile | 1.37it |
 | INT8 ConvRot + Compile | 1.47it |

+## FAQ:

+Q: It crashes on my 20-Series GPU!
+A: Official triton builds have dropped SM75 support in 3.3.
+You either have to downgrade triton, build it yourself, or find a build that supports it.

+Q: Pre-Lora doesn't work?
+A: Pre-Lora is for baking lora into bf16/fp16 weights before on-the-fly quantization.
+You can not pre-lora an already quantized checkpoint.

 # Requirements:
 Working ComfyKitchen (needs latest comfy and possibly pytorch with cu130)